PaloAltoNetworks/terraform-google-vmseries-modules/examples/vmseries_ha/README.md

 ## Change the public Loopback public IP Address

 For the VM-Series that are backend instance group members of the public-facing loadbalancer - go to Network -> Interfaces -> Loopback and change the value of `1.1.1.1` with the value from the `EXTERNAL_LB_PUBLIC_IP` from the terraform outputs.

+In order to successfuly access the web server hosted on `spoke-1-vm` - also reconfigure the two NAT policies that contain the destination address of `1.1.1.1` with the IP address from `EXTERNAL_LB_PUBLIC_IP` in Policies -> NAT -> `no-nat-lb-healthchecks` + `inbound-app1`

 ## Check traffic from spoke VMs